 Promotes a Healthy Way of Life

-Environmental activities ensure that students get out amidst natural surroundings and get to physically connect to aspects of nature, like trees, plants, birds, animals, etc. Students are encouraged to be active and this helps with many of the health problems that students nowadays are dealing with.
+Environmental activities ensure that students get out amidst natural surroundings and physically connect to aspects of nature, like trees, plants, birds, animals, etc. Students are encouraged to be active, which helps with many of the health problems that students nowadays face.

 Much-Needed Change of Place